alinadubenco/padlab/README.md

 1. Warehouse - which will be used to handle the information of the products and available quantities.
 2. Ordering - which will be used to perform the sales and create the sales report

-Since we expect a big load on our e-commerce system, we will nee to have multiple instances of each microservice.
+Since we expect a big load on our e-commerce system, we will need to have multiple instances of each microservice.

 In order to do the load-balancing between these instances we will implement a Gateway.